Montana Stockgrowers Association (MSGA) will hold its 2019 annual convention and trade show from Dec. 10-12 in Billings, Mont.

 David Bernhardt is the current U.S. Secretary of the Interior, and started in January 2019.

 The Department of the Interior is responsible for the management and conservation of most federal land and natural resources.
 It oversees such agencies as the BLM, the U.S. Geological Survey and the National Park Service.

 On Thursday, Dec.
 12, at 1:30 p.m., Dr. Gary Brester, professor emeritus, MSU Department of Agriculture, will speak on cattle prices.

 Brester was raised on an irrigated sugarbeet and malting barley farm near Laurel.

 The Montana CattleWomen (MCW) will also meet during the MSGA convention.

 Connie Ahlgren, MCW president, said the mission of the Montana CattleWomen is to support the livestock industry through communication, education, and legislative activities.

 A former Montana Cattlewomen president, Wanda Pinnow, who raises cattle and sheep south of Baker, was elected as the American National Cattlewomen (ANCW) president during the 2019 Cattle Industry Convention and NCBA Trade Show.

-“I think in this day and age some people have said we’re getting to be an older generation, but I want my daughter’s and her friends to be part of this organization.
-They too need to feel empowered,” said Pinnow at the ANCW convention.
-“And yes, we do have collegiate chapters of the American National Cattlewomen but after that start their careers and we lose them.
-We need to figure out a way to keep them so that’s our goal.
-And like I’ve always said, the American National Cattlewomen is like a sisterhood.”
+“I think in this day and age some people have said we’re getting to be an older generation, but I want my daughters and their friends to be part of this organization.
+They too need to feel empowered,” Pinnow said.
+“And yes, we do have collegiate chapters of the American National Cattlewomen, but after that they start their careers and we lose them.
+We need to figure out a way to keep them, so that’s our goal.
+Like I’ve always said, the American National Cattlewomen is like a sisterhood.”